21 Facts about Your Bones and Osteoporosis

 You need to exercise at least 2½ hours every week for strong bones.

-You are never too young or too old to protect your bones.
-Now is the time to take action.
+You are never too young or too old to protect your bones, take action now.

-Find out if you have osteoporosis before you break a bone.
-Ask your healthcare provider when you should have a bone density test.
+To find out if you have osteoporosis before you break a bone, you can do our screen test.
+Ask your healthcare provider when you should have a bone density scan.